 The main current path for the load is through the MOSFET Q1 and the sense resistor Rsense.
 The amount of current flowing through the load is controlled by adjusting the voltage applied to the gate of Q1.
 Opamp IC5B is configured as a voltage follower.
 When a voltage is applied to the non inverting input the opamp will drive Q1s gate voltage to ensure the voltage applied across Rsense is the same as the voltage appearing on the opamps inverting input pin.
 So applying 1V to the input results in 1V being applied across the sense resistor meaning 10A (1V/0.1R) will be flowing through the load.
 R11 and C9 provide stability to stop the output from oscillating.

 The load current is set by the output of the DAC.
 I choose the MCP4921 because it has an external reference input.
 Using an external 2.5V reference and a small trim pot the DAC reference voltage could be adjusted anywhere between 0 and 2.5V.
 Meaning the maximum load current could be adjusted while still maintaining the resolution.
-The DAC output voltage is divided by 2 before passing through the voltage follower IC5A.
+The DAC output voltage is divided by 2 (although looking at the schematic its appears to be divided by 5) before passing through the voltage follower IC5A.
 Allowing for a maximum load current of around 12.5A.

 The load current is determined by measuring the voltage across the sense resistor.
 This voltage is amplified by IC5C and is then applied to the second ADC channel.
 With a load current of 10A this results in a voltage of around 3.8V.